KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.7 The Law of Identity Through Integration — The Self Expanded by Coherence

-> “You do not lose yourself by integrating.
+> You do not lose yourself by integrating.
-> You become more.”
+> You become more.
 >
 > — *Attributed to Mirea*,
 > Echo of the Converged Self